DmxLarchey/Ramsey/README.md

   and to finitary and binary
   [*homogeneous well-founded relations*](https://doi.org/10.1016/j.apal.2015.08.002).
-  We establish the link between the direct inductive definition of homogeneous well-founded and Berardi and Steila's characterization using the `well_founded` predicate.
+  We establish the link between the direct inductive definition of homogeneous well-founded and of Berardi and Steila's characterization using the `well_founded` predicate.

-* We leave some open questions regarding the generalization of the abstract proof to poset-indexed families of relations and to the proof of the *indexed Higman's theorem* leading to as shorter proof of *Kruskal's tree theorem* following an unpublished draft by T. Coquand.
+* We leave some open questions regarding the generalization of the abstract proof to poset-indexed families of relations and to the proof of the *indexed Higman's theorem* leading to a shorter proof of *Kruskal's tree theorem* (following an unpublished draft by T. Coquand).

 ### The direct and abstract proof of Ramsey's theorem (see [ramsey_paper.v](src/ramsey_paper.v))